QU-miteiken-shelltech/Shell_Arc/DOCS/ARCHITECTURE.md

 ## 11. Guidelines for Extension / Implementation

-When building a new application on top of `shellarc_core`, the recommended order of understanding/implementation is as follows (following the structure of the source document):
+When building a new application on top of `shellarc_core`, the recommended order of understanding/implementation is as follows :

 1. Prepare the three files under `$SHELLARC_PROJECT_CTX` (`project_settings.json`, `spreadsheet_map.json`, `.env`).
 2. Initialize the Git repository for a new project with `Git_IO.make_proj_repo()` (one-time only).